datahub-project/datahub/docs/how/add-user-data.md

 :::

-You can look at all aspects supported for this in [CorpUserAspect](../../metadata-models/src/main/pegasus/com/linkedin/metadata/aspect/CorpUserAspect.pdl)
+You can look at all aspects supported for users in [CorpUserAspect](../../metadata-models/src/main/pegasus/com/linkedin/metadata/aspect/CorpUserAspect.pdl)

 ## Using File-Based Ingestion Recipe